 Caring for orphaned children

-We only take children directly into our care when there is no other avenue for them.
+When there is no other avenue for them, we take children directly into our care .
 Our Children’s Village provides safety, security and stability under the watchful eyes and loving care of our staff.
+Children find a new loving home in one of 12 SOS families, and are cared for by an SOS mother.

 We support children and young people while they make their way to independent adulthood.